 Additionally, the FDA states, “Bakery items containing custard, meat or vegetables, and frostings made of cream cheese, whipped cream or eggs must be kept refrigerated.” ( Source: FDA Food Storage Guidelines Chart)

-MORE DELICIOUS PIE RECIPES
+PIE RECIPES YOU’LL LOVE

 Grandma’s Old Fashioned Sweet Potato Pie Recipe